maxhoffmann/old-maximilianhoffmann.com/article/placeholder-selectors/_placeholder-selectors.md

 	margin-right: 20px;
 }</code></pre>

-For having the ability of adding different colors to those tiles we add two theme classes to our tile module.
+For the ability to add different colors to the tiles we included two theme classes in our CSS.

 <pre class="language-css"><code>.tile-blue {
 	background-color: blue;